ChrisVeigl/AngelinaReader/README.md

 `UZ` - Uzbek (cyrillic)
 `UZL` - Uzbek (latin)

-### Command-line interface for speech based interaction with live cam interface
+### Command-line interface for script `run_local_camInteractive.py`

+These instructions are relevant for the python script `run_local_camInteractive.py` which provides a voice-guided user interface and live image processing from a locally connected webcam.

-`python run_local_camInteractive.py [-h] [-l LANG] [-o] [input]`
+`python run_local_camInteractive.py [-h] [-l LANG] [-u UI-LANG] [-o] [input]`

-Note that the `input` parameter is optional in this version.
-If no image source is provided, a live camera can be used to acquire image data.
-Note that the ./results folder holds current image and text data.
-In this folder, a file named result.txt will be generated which contails the accumulated text for all processed pages.

 Parameters:
-`input` - image file (jpg, png etc.), pdf file, zip file with images or directory name.
+`input` - image file (jpg, png, pdf, zip file with images or directory name) or 'camera' if webcam shall be used.
 `-o` - switch off automatic orientation search.
 Sometimes auto orientation can work incorrectly (for non-typical texts or if there are many recognition errors).
 In such cases adjust image orientation manually and use `-o` option.
-`-l <language>` - input document language (default is RU).
-Use `-l EN` for English texts, `-l GR` for Greek etc. See languages list below.
+`-l <language>` - input document language (default is DE).
+Use `-l EN` for English texts (see suported languages list above.)
+`-u <language>` - user interface language (default is DE, currently DE and EN are supported).
+See `data_i18n/ReadMe_i18n.txt` for instructions how to translate the user interface.
+`-s` - silent mode (switch off speech output).
 `-h` - print help.

-Languages: see above
+Note that all parameters (also `input`) are optional in this version!
+If no input parameter is provided, a keyboard hotkey cam be used to switch bewteen webcam or previously acqired images which are located in the folder `./results`.
+Note that the `./results` folder holds current image and text data.
+In this folder, the file `result.txt` is generated when the program exits.
+This file contails the accumulated text of all processed pages.

 Hotkeys in main menu:
-`h`: print and speak help text (including hotkey information, in german) `k`: enable live camera / change between stored images and live cam `<SPACE>`: start image processing for current page `l`: delete all stored image and text files
-`<ENTER>`: switch to read mode (read and edit translated text for currrent page) `<PageUp>`: select previous page
+`h`: print and speak help text (including hotkey information, in german) `k`: enable live camera / change between stored images and live cam `<SPACE>`: start image processing for current page `<ENTER>`: switch to read/edit mode (read and edit translated text for currrent page) `<PageUp>`: select previous page
 `<PageDown>`: select next page
+`+`: increase speed of speech output
+`-`: decrease speed of speech output
+`l`: delete all stored image and text files
-`Escape`: exit program (results.txt is created when program is exited)
+`Escape`: exit program (file `results.txt` is created when program exits)

-Hotkeys in read mode:
+Hotkeys in read/edit mode:
-`<CursorUp>`: read/speak out previous line of current page `<CursorDown>`: read/speak out next line of current page `<CursorRight>`: read/speak out next character of current line `<CursorLeft>`: read/speak out previous character of current line `<Delete>`: replace current character (input new one) `<Insert>`: insert a character or line
+`<CursorUp>`: read/speak out previous line of current page `<CursorDown>`: read/speak out next line of current page `<CursorRight>`: read/speak out next character of current line `<CursorLeft>`: read/speak out previous character of current line `<Delete>`: replace current character (new character is accepted from keyboard) `<Insert>`: insert a character or line
 `<Backspace>`: remove a character or line
 `z`: turn on/off line number readout
 `p`: pause/resume ongoing speech output
-`+`: increase speed of speech output
-`-`: decrease speed of speech output
-`Escape`: Exit read mode (changes can be saved or discarded)
+`Escape`: Exit read mode (changes of the current page text file can be saved or discarded)

-## Datasets being used

-Network weights: see repository `./weights` folder.

 ## Instructions and recommendations for physical setup